climate-tech-handbook/climate-tech-handbook/FIELDGUIDE.md

 Feel free to make contributions, suggestions, or comments on the suggested stack so far.

-I have includes an extensive list of additional relative technologies to look into that we may find useful.
+I have included an extensive list of additional relative technologies to look into that we may find useful.

 This guide is still a "work in progress" and this is meant to be a starting point, so please stay tuned for updates!